-Tips for making the best Earl Grey Sandwich Cookies
+Tips for Earl Grey Sandwich Cookies

 • Make sure your butter is soft!
 This is so key for these shortbread cookies.
 While some shortbreads actually call for cold butter, this recipe requires it to be room temperature soft.
 The best way to achieve this naturally is to let your butter soften naturally at room temperature.
 This prevents pockets of butter getting melted in the microwave, resulting in a less than desirable texture in the finished cookies.
 Shortbread cookies should be crisp, buttery, and dense.
 So the butter is super important!
 Leave butter out on the counter overnight for the best success before starting this recipe.